turpaultn/dcase20_task4/baseline/README.md

 **Note:** The performance might not be exactly reproducible on a GPU based system.
 That is why, you can download the [weights of the networks][model-weights] used for the experiments.

+### System description
+The baseline model is inspired by last year 2nd best submission system of DCASE 2019 task 4:
+L. Delphin-Poulat & C. Plapous [[1]].

+It is an improvement of [dcase 2019 baseline][dcase2019-baseline].
+The model is a mean-teacher model [[2]][2].

+The main differences of the baseline system (without source separation) compared to dcase 2019:
+- The sampling rate becomes 16kHz.
+- Features:
+	- 2048 fft window, 255 hop size, 8000 max frequency for mel, 128 mel bins.
+- Different synthetic dataset is used.
+- The architecture (number of layers) is taken from L. Delphin-Poulat & C. Plapous [[1]].
+- There is rampup for the learning rate for 50 epochs.
+- Median window of 0.45s.

 ### References
  - [[1]] L. Delphin-Poulat & C. Plapous, technical report, dcase 2019.